Skip to main content

 Principle

 Data caching caches accessed remote data to the local BE node.
 The original data file is split into Blocks based on the accessed IO size, and Blocks are stored in the local file cache_path/hash(filepath).substr(0, 3)/hash(filepath)/offset, with Block metadata saved in the BE node.
-When accessing the same remote file, doris checks whether the cache data of the file exists in the local cache and determines which data to read from the local Block and which data to pull from the remote based on the Block's offset and size, caching the newly pulled remote data.
+When accessing the same remote file, Doris checks whether the cache data of the file exists in the local cache and determines which data to read from the local Block and which data to pull from the remote based on the Block's offset and size, caching the newly pulled remote data.
 When the BE node restarts, it scans the cache_path directory to restore Block metadata.
 When the cache size reaches the upper limit, it cleans up long-unused Blocks according to the LRU principle.